-The 22/110kV Thanh Hai substation will be established for the purpose of collect and to raise the voltage then transmit to 110kV electrical grid of Ben Tre Province through 110kV.
+The 22/110kV Thanh Hai substation will be shared for Phase 1 and Phase 2 of the Project.
+It will be established for the purpose of collect and to raise the voltage then transmit to 110kV electrical grid of Ben

+Tre Province through 110kV.
 The 22/11kV Thanh Hai substation is a booster, which is half-exposed and requires to be observed manual.
-The area of substation is $11,160 \text{ m}^2$ .
+The area of substation is 11,160 m.